outpaddling/Coding-Standards/README.md

 source files to contain the function (method) definitions.

 3. Create accessor and mutator functions or macros for all structure members.
-C has no "private" modifier to protect them from direct access from non-member functions, so it's up to the programmer to respect class boundaries.
+That said, we must keep in mind that C has no "private" modifier to protect them from direct access by non-member functions, so it's up to the programmer to respect class boundaries.